krfkeith/tart/trunk/doc/source/intro/classes.rst

   // Allocate an array of 10 rectangles. let a = Rectangle[10];

-If the element type of the array is a reference (:keyword:`class`) type, then what is actually allocated is an array of pointers to that type.
-If it's a value (:keyword:`struct`) type, then the array actually contains embedded instances of that type.
+If the element type of the array is a reference (:kw:`class`) type, then what is actually allocated is an array of pointers to that type.
+If it's a value (:kw:`struct`) type, then the array actually contains embedded instances of that type.

 The array constructor call is actually implemented as a call to the Array